 - Run a cool mist humidifier.
 This will help increase air moisture in your baby's room.
 Follow the humidifier instructions carefully.

 - Give oxygen as directed.
 Your baby may need extra oxygen to help him breathe easier.
 It may be given through a mask over his mouth and nose.
 It may also be given through small tubes placed in his nose.
-Ask your baby's PHP about how and when to give extra oxygen at home.
+Ask your baby's healthcare provider about how and when to give extra oxygen at home.

 - Use a pulse oximeter as directed.
 A pulse oximeter is a machine that tells how much oxygen is in your baby's blood.
 A cord with a clip or sticky strip is placed on his earlobe, finger, or toe.
 The other end of the cord is hooked to a small machine.
 You may need to use this machine to see if he needs more oxygen.
-Ask your PHP for more information about a pulse oximeter.
+Ask your healthcare provider for more information about a pulse oximeter.